Finnoy Travel - Travel Stories and Reviews

 Entertainment System

 Finnair's Airbus fleet is equipped with onboard Wi-Fi, allowing passengers to access the Nordic Sky Portal.
-This portal provides free newspapers and various paid Wi-Fi options, including internet access and online shopping.
+This portal provides complimentary newspapers and various paid Wi-Fi options, including internet access and online shopping.
 Business Class passengers receive one hour of complimentary internet access, while Finnair Plus members can enjoy one hour of free messaging.

 Our Flights With Finnair